Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - Select Yes.

-How to Change a Primary Account Holder on T-Mobile?
+Follow These Steps to Change T-Mobile’s Primary Account Holder

 Changing the primary account holder on your T-Mobile wireless account may be necessary at times.
 It’s not uncommon for an account to be transferred to another person’s name due to a variety of circumstances.
 With the consent of the existing account holder, you can take over the entire account and make it your own.
 T-Mobile allows you to modify the principal account name on one or more lines, but all other lines retain the original name you provided when you signed up for the service.